matthewkeen/short-lnk/readme.md

 # Short Link

-This is a link shortener built on Meteor and React.
+This is a link shortener built on Meteor and React following Andrew Mead's Udemy course.

 ## Author

-Matthew Keen and Andrew Mead
+Matthew Keen & Andrew Mead